-- If the severity of the injury indicates that limited opioid treatment is appropriate, before prescribing, you: - Should perform a simple screen for substance abuse (e.g., ORT).
+- If the severity of the injury indicates that limited opioid treatment is appropriate, before prescribing, you: - Physician must inform the patient about the risks and side effects of controlled substances listed in Schedule II of section 28-405 or any other opiate prior to the first and third opiate prescription.
+The risk of addiction and overdose associated with the controlled substance or opiate including: opiates and controlled substances are highly addictive when taken as prescribed; there is a risk of developing a physical or psychological dependence; taking more than prescribed or mixing sedatives, alcohol or benzodiazepines with controlled substance or opiates can result in fatal respiratory depression; state the reason why the prescription is necessary; and discuss any alternative treatments that may be available.
+(Neb.
+Rev. Stat. §28-401) - Should perform a simple screen for substance abuse (e.g., ORT).
 Individuals in active recovery are at high risk of being "triggered" by even small amounts of opioids, and you can inadvertently put them in harm's way with your prescription.
-Those with a history of attempted suicide or overtaking opioids should be prescribed the least amount of medication necessary. - Should identify other prescribed medications or conditions that would preclude co-prescribing opioids. - Should recognize benzodiazepines have a synergistic effect with opioids.14 - Must inform the patient about the risks and side effects of opioids.
-Many young people who became dependent on opioids say they were never informed of their risks.
-You may want to have the patient sign a treatment agreement if the patient returns requesting a refill of opioids.
-A urine drug screen and PDMP query should be performed prior to writing the second prescription.
-Continued prescribing might indicate the need for the patient to sign a treatment agreement. - Opioid prescriptions should be for the shortest appropriate period of time, usually two to three days of treatment post injury or surgery, followed by over-the-counter treatments if further medications are indicated. - > Opioid overprescribing puts your patients at risk.
-Four out of five recent heroin initiates
+Those with a history of attempted suicide or overtaking opioids should be prescribed the least amount of medication necessary. - Should identify other prescribed medications or conditions that would preclude co-prescribing opioids, this includes benzodiazepines which have a synergistic effect with opioids.14 - Opioid prescriptions should be for the shortest appropriate period of time, usually two to three days of treatment post injury or surgery, followed by over-the-counter treatments if further medications are indicated.
+See page 30 for treating children.

-- (79.5 percent) previously used prescription pain killers.
-15 - Some major surgeries, injuries, and certain disease states may require longer periods of opioid treatment. - Justification for prescribing outside the guidelines should be documented in the patient record. - > If pain continues a reevaluation is usually indicated because: - Pain beyond the expected timeframe may indicate a complication (e.g., infection, re-injury, displacement, and dehiscence). - Complaint of ongoing pain may indicate an unrecognized substance-use disorder, which may require greater scrutiny and an alternative treatment modality. - At each follow-up visit, assess and document pain and function, and educate the patient on the importance of self-management and appropriate activity. - Patients with acute pain that have no insurance coverage have a hard time getting follow up and thus they return to the emergency department. - > The 4 As of opioid management: - Analgesia.
+- Opioid overprescribing puts your patients at risk.
+Four out of five recent heroin initiates (79.5 percent) previously used prescription pain killers.15 - Some major surgeries, injuries, and certain disease states may require longer periods of opioid treatment. - Justification for prescribing outside the guidelines should be documented in the patient record. - > If pain continues a reevaluation is usually indicated because: - Pain beyond the expected timeframe may indicate a complication (e.g., infection, re-injury, displacement, and dehiscence). - Complaint of ongoing pain may indicate an unrecognized substance-use disorder, which may require greater scrutiny and an alternative treatment modality. - At each follow-up visit, assess and document pain and function, and educate the patient on the importance of self-management and appropriate activity. - Patients with acute pain that have no insurance coverage have a hard time getting follow up and thus they return to the emergency department. - > The 4 As of opioid management: - Analgesia.
 Is the opioid leading to a meaningful reduction in the pain reported by the patient? - Adverse Effect: Is the patient experiencing adverse effects at a dose required to reduce the pain? - Activity: Is there a measurable or meaningful increase in the patient's ability to perform activities of daily living? - Aberrant Behaviors: Demonstration of an accumulation of aberrant behaviors is evidence that the patient is losing control over the use of the medications.
 This can become evidence of development of substance use disorder.